Get Scalp SOS worth Rs.599 free on Scalp Days Brush.

 The larger and less organized the section becomes:

-• the harder it becomes to distribute heat evenly
+• Harder to distribute heat evenly

-• the harder it becomes to remove moisture evenly
+• Harder to remove moisture evenly

-• the harder it becomes to establish shape consistently
+• Harder to establish shape consistently

 Consumers often blame their tools when this happens.